-Sanctuary is a private oasis nestled into a hillside beach community overlooking the Santa Monica Bay.
-This warm contemporary home strikes a balance between architectural sculpture and a nurturing cocoon where the seamless blend of indoor and outdoor spaces support a distinctive lifestyle.
-Set on a downward sloping lot from the street, the site opens up to views towards the Santa Monica Bay and southern coastline.
-The design separates the program into three distinct volumes with a two story ‘shaft’ that opens up the middle of the home for light, flow and view.
-This middle volume is transparent on both ends and sheltered by an undulating wood screen system that travels from outside to inside and back out again.
-The system filters light and has a lantern-like glow at night to welcome visitors.
+Sanctuary is a private oasis nestled in a hillside beach community overlooking the Santa Monica Bay.
+This warm contemporary home strikes a balance between architectural sculpture and a nurturing cocoon where the seamless blending of indoor and outdoor spaces support a distinctive lifestyle.
+The design separates the program into three distinct volumes with a two-story ”˜shaft’ that opens up the middle of the home for light, flow, and views.
+The middle volume is transparent on both ends and sheltered by an undulating wood screen system that travels from outside to inside and back out again.
+The system filters light and has a lantern-like glow at night.

-The blue water and the green garden are the only things visible from this reading nook in a window box suspended over the pool.
+Above and At Right: Blue water and the green of the garden are the only things visible from the reading nook in the living room window box.
 Beyond, a floating daybed, submerged stepping stones, and a wood garden bridge all enhance the experience of levitation.

-To offset the predominantly orthogonal architecture of this home, an undulating wood screen, visible behind the upper windows, was introduced.
+At Right: To offset the predominantly orthogonal architecture of this home, an undulating wood screen was introduced.
 The curved form provides privacy from the street while generating dramatic shadows.

-The second-floor bridge pierces the two-story entry foyer, showcasing the marriage of varied materials with complementary patterns and textures.
+At Right: The steel second-floor bridge pierces both of the concrete walls that form either side of the entry gallery, showcasing the marriage of varied materials with complementary patterns and textures.